 Apply through a job portal

 Some jobs will not require a paper job application.
 Skilled labor or professional jobs usually require that you apply using an online job portal.
-You will need to create login information for the job portal and submit your resume.
+Learn five tips that will help you apply for a job through a job portal.

 1. Search the company and apply on their website